ecrz00/pico_vl53l0x/README.md

 Before continuing with the project itself, is recommended to upload an example code into the RP2040, for example the blink.uf2.
 To learn how to upload files, check the [Uploading file into DualMCU](#uploading-files-into-dualmcu) section.

+For more information check the [Getting started with Raspberry Pi](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide.

 ### MicroPython and Thonny

 1. Install [Python](https://www.python.org/downloads/), during installation mark the checkbox **Add Python to PATH** and continue as always.